The Significance of PPI in Commercial Real Estate and Inflation

 In the CRE industry, inflation resiliency varies by asset type, and it is mostly determined by how quickly and frequently the property owner may modify rental prices.

-The shorter the lease period, the faster an owner can adjust rents to keep up with rising inflation–in theory, the shortest relative lease durations are found in hotel, multifamily, and self-storage.
-A NNN fully-leased asset on a longer-term lease with fixed rent increases, on the other hand, would lock the investment into a strict rent schedule, providing little to no potential to boost NOI and mitigate inflationary effects.
+The shorter the lease period, the faster an owner can adjust rents to keep up with rising inflation–in theory, the shortest relative lease durations are found in hotels, multifamily, and self-storage.
+On the other hand, an N fully leased asset on a longer-term lease with fixed rent increases would lock the investment into a strict rent schedule, providing little to no potential to boost NOI and mitigate inflationary effects.

 A major retailer, such as Starbucks or Walgreens, or a single-tenant industrial transaction leased to Amazon on a long-term lease, would fit the bill (20-30 years).